a-tenne/snake/README.md

 The game runs until the snake's head collides with its body or with a wall.
 You can always start a new game by pressing space again.

 ![Game Over](images/finish.png)

+## Tests

+The project is fully unit tested, rendering excluded.
+Tests get built automatically.
+To run them, type `ctest` in the build directory (on all platforms).
+Alternatively, they can be ran directly from Visual Studio on Windows.